swo/carnivores/results.md

-Laying down 4 hexes on a radius 4 board.
-Repeat 10 million times.
-Radius 4 means you can go 3 hexes away from the center.
+# Simulation 1: 4 tiles on a small board

+## Methods

-- Set out a hexagonal grid of "radius" 3 (i.e., from the center tile, you can go three tiles in any of the 6 directions)
+- Set out a hexagonal grid of "radius" 4 (i.e., from the center tile, you can go 3 tiles in any of the 6 directions)
 - Pick four of those tiles at random (without replacement)
 - Separate the tiles into contiguous groups
 - Evaluate the size and moment of inertia of each group
+- Repeat 10 million times

+## Results

 | Shape      | Counts   |
 |------------|----------|